-SJ Racing selected this filly out of the Inglis Scone Yearling sale in May last year, offered on account of Glastonbury Farms, as agent, the bay carries the strawberry brand on her nearside (left) shoulder.
+SJ Racing selected this filly out of the Inglis Scone Yearling sale, in 2019, offered on account of Glastonbury Farms, as agent, the bay carries the strawberry brand on her nearside (left) shoulder.

-Out of Skillz that Killz a mare that retired as a winner and placed 11-times, knocked down to the bid of Michael Hickmott out of the 2013 Magic Millions Gold Coast Yearling sale, Skillz that Killz raced for 18-months before the chestnut was once again offered for sale in 2017.
-This time Sillz that Killz sold as a breeding prospect when knocked down to the bid of Bridie Sparkes who gave $70,000, now the dam of three foals, this two-year-old is the first.
+Out of Skillz that Killz a mare that retired as a winner that had been knocked down to the bid of Michael Hickmott out of the 2013 Magic Millions Gold Coast Yearling sale.
+Skillz that Killz raced for 18-months before the chestnut was reoffered for sale in 2017.
+This time Skillz that Killz sold as a breeding prospect to the bid of Bridie Sparkes who gave $70,000 for the mare now the dam of three foals this rising three-year-old is the first.

 Skillz that Killz is in-turn out of the Galileo mare, Hummingbird that was trained by Paul Perry, a winner and a daughter of the Group 2 Sliver Shadow winner Cashier (by Danehill).

 A former Golden Slipper and AJC Sires’ Produce Stakes winner Sebring (by More Than Ready) unfortunately suffered a heart attack in 2019 and his daughters have produced 30 runners so far, as of mid-September 2019, 10 are winners including The Enzo (ex Danica) winner of the Restricted Listed Inglis Classic (1200 m.).

 NOT ENOUGH?
 This filly is out of the first book of coverings by Deep Field, a fast racehorse that won five races from eight starts banking more than $350,000 for connections.
 A full brother to the Group 1 Caulfield Guineas winner Shooting to Win (by Northern Meteor), that was trained and placed to advantage by Team Hawkes, Deep Field won the 2014 Group 2 Linlithgow Stakes at Flemington down the VRC’s famous straight course over 1200 m.